ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 list option components like `nimble-select` and `nimble-combobox`.
 Both the components will respect the `aria-disabled` based on the parent element
 `nimble-rich-text-editor`.

-The `nimble-list-option` will have the following `aria-*` attributes value set based on the state of the option,
+The `nimble-list-option` (leverage the existing property functionalities) will have the following `aria-*` attributes value set based on the state of the option,

 1. `aria-selected` - set to `true` if the option is selected/focused from the list of options.
 Any one from the list will have the `true` value.
 2. `aria-posinset` - determines the current position of the list items.